Besides using the percent calculator on this site, there are basically two different ways to calculate percentages:

 If you are trying to find the second number (denominator), you simply divide the first number by the decimal equivalent of the percentage.

-The following is an example of how you would calculate what number (d) that 45 is 25% of using the shortcut method:
+The following is an example of how you would calculate what number (d) 45 is 25% of, using the shortcut method:

 Or, you can formulate a proportion and use cross multiplication to solve for the denominator.
 Here is how you would solve for the denominator in the above example using the proportion method: